nprapps/nprapps.github.com/_posts/2024-11-26-slippy-maps.md

 Self-hosting maps, beyond being daunting, used to cost a lot more than it does now.
 Before the .pmtiles filetype existed, hosting vector tiles required either a server-side component (a “tile server”) or pre-baking every tile at every zoom level — and uploading and hosting all those individual tiles.

-But with .pmtiles you do not need to run a server to host and deliver vector tiles**.** Instead, you only need to drop the big .pmtiles file somewhere accessible (S3 for instance, and ideally behind a CDN like [Cloudfront](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-s3-amazon-cloudfront-a-match-made-in-the-cloud/)).
+But with .pmtiles you do not need to run a server to host and deliver vector tiles.
+Instead, you only need to drop the big .pmtiles file somewhere accessible (S3 for instance, and ideally behind a CDN like [Cloudfront](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-s3-amazon-cloudfront-a-match-made-in-the-cloud/)).
 And Protomaps relies on the magic of HTTP range requests, where users only request the small portion of the .pmtiles file that they need at any given time.
 The result: You can self-host maps at a substantial savings.

 Protomaps provides a [handy cost calculator](https://docs.protomaps.com/deploy/cost) to estimate a project’s costs versus other hosted options.
 I adapted this for my own calculator in [Google Sheets](https://docs.google.com/spreadsheets/d/1AmpyGgrZwPbKZwsNHU7O-YhJe9Ep5njjNlrNFeuJ5ts/edit#gid=0) .